cdek-it/wordpress/README.md

 == Changelog ==

+= 4.2 =
+* WP-167 Add tool to set Uin for gold items in order
+* WP-148 Fixed errors with shipments detection

 = 4.1 =
 * WP-97 Cdek delivery logger
 * WP-148 Fixed 500 error when no available shipments detected